 Item Status 1 Create and maintain an up-to-date economic development Web page with pertinent economic and demographic information, as well as profiles of key development sites and vacant buildings available for new businesses.
-Basic pages up, expansion and improvements.
-Ongoing.
-2 Encourage manufacturing growth, including value-added agriculture, food processing, and agricultural suppliers and customers.
-Ongoing.
-3 Create printed and Web based materials that promote Yolo County.
-Ongoing.
-4 Encourage the telecommunications industry to install and maintain state-of-the-art high-speed high-capacity service throughout the county so that established businesses, public agencies, and home businesses can overcome any distance-to-market competitive disadvantages they currently have.
-Ongoing.
-ARRA has some promising funding.
-6 Promote our technological advantages, such as biotechnology.
-Ongoing.
-7 Attract new tourism venues as appropriate Ongoing.
-8 Maintain membership in SACTO as recruitment support for county's attraction efforts.
-Ongoing.
-Temporarily suspended by B.O.S. in Nov.
-2009.
+Basic pages up, expansion and improvements in FY 08/09 2 Encourage manufacturing growth, including value-added agriculture, food processing, and agricultural suppliers and customers.
+Ongoing 3 Create printed and Web based materials that promote Yolo County.
+First pieces in 2008 4 Encourage the telecommunications industry to install and maintain state-of-the-art high-speed high-capacity service throughout the county so that established businesses, public agencies, and home businesses can overcome any distance-to-market competitive disadvantages they currently have.
+2009 6 Promote our technological advantages, such as biotechnology.
+Ongoing 7 Attract new tourism venues as appropriate Ongoing 8 Maintain membership in SACTO as recruitment support for county's attraction efforts.
+Ongoing